wassbeer/war-card-game/README.md

 5.5 multiple losers
 5.5.2 Push the highest cards to the rematchStach
-5.5.3 Push the losing players to the rematchPlayers array 5.5.3 Call the roundResult function with rematchStach as argument
+5.5.3 Push the losing players to the rematchPlayers array 5.5.4 Take care of special cases
+5.5.4.1 One player has no cards left
+5.5.4.2 Multiple players played their last card
+5.5.3 Call the playRound function with rematchStach as argument

 6. Simulate a blind game
 6.1 Declare variables noWinner (boolean) and winners(array);